Room Selection Frequently Asked Questions

 As is the case on most residential campuses, on-campus housing for junior and senior students is not automatically guaranteed.
+However, each year Housing Services reviews the demand for campus housing and initiates plans accordingly.
 During the Spring semester, a lottery is conducted where interested junior and senior students may select housing from available rooms for the next academic year.
 Housing Services also offers guidance to upperclass and graduate students seeking off-campus residence.
 Please refer to the Housing for Junior and Senior Students

 6. I missed the deadline to submit my Room Selection Intent and $500 housing deposit.
-Do I have any options?
+What are my options?

-The deadline for the Room Selection Intent and $500 housing deposit is February 11th at 5 p.m.
+The deadline for the Room Selection Intent and $500 housing deposit is February 10, 2012 at 5 p.m.
 (EST).
-Your options after this deadline depend on whether you will be required to live on campus next Fall.
+Options after this deadline depend on whether you will be required to live on campus next Fall.

 If you will have 55 credits or more at the conclusion of the Spring semester you are not required to live on campus

 .
-Late Room Selection Intents will generally not be accepted unless you have significant, uncontrollable, and unforeseen circumstances that warrant an exception.
-If you have missed the deadline, please contact Housing Services
+Late Room Selection Intents will generally not be accepted unless you have significant, uncontrollable, and unforseen circumstances that warrant an exception.
+If you have missed the deadline, you can participate in the Junior/Senior Waitlist

 7. I am applying to be a Resident Assistant or Student Minister next year; should I submit my Room Selection materials?